TransMac

 method.
 Try this if you have problems burning CD/DVD.
 Note: If this option

-is selected you must expand compressed dmg files before burning.
+is selected you must expand compressed DMG files before burning.

 - Use slowest burn speed - Using a slower speed may create a more